EvanStrittmatter16/Portfolio/docs/library.md

 # Physics 174: Reference Library

-Advice for acting journal links.
-Many of these links will require you to connect through VPN to verify your HMC credentials (or other Claremont college) in order to access library subscriptions.
+Advice for accessing journal links: many of these links will require you to connect through VPN to verify your HMC credentials (or other Claremont college) in order to access library subscriptions.

 [Presentation Topics](#presentation-topics)